MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 Administrators can disable QUIC protocol triggering clients to fall back to HTTPS over TCP, which is fully supported in Internet Access.
 For more information, see [QUIC not supported for Internet Access](troubleshoot-global-secure-access-client-diagnostics-health-check.md#quic-not-supported-for-internet-access).

 ### WSL 2 connectivity
 When the Global Secure Access client for Windows is enabled on the host machine, outgoing connections from the Windows Subsystem for Linux (WSL) 2 environment might be blocked.
-To mitigate this, create a .wslconfig file that sets dnsTunneling to **false**.
-This way, all traffic from the WSL bypasses GLobal Secure Access and goes directly to the network.
+To mitigate this occurrence, create a `.wslconfig` file that sets dnsTunneling to **false**.
+This way, all traffic from the WSL bypasses Global Secure Access and goes directly to the network.
 For more information, see [Advanced settings configuration in WSL](/windows/wsl/wsl-config#wslconfig).

 ## Troubleshooting
 To troubleshoot the Global Secure Access client, right-click the client icon in the taskbar and select one of the troubleshooting options: **Collect logs** or **Advanced diagnostics**.